aehng/Lecture-Notes/Module2/How_to_Read_Documentation.md

-## Why should I read documentation?
+## Why Should I Read Documentation?

 The obvious answer is "because I have a question", and often this is exactly what motivates you.